How To Submit Music

 A: You are welcome to call us or check out our charts!
 Questions about whether music is being played or not (as well as why) can be directed over the phone to 850-644-1879 (this is preferable for physical submissions), or by email to music [at] wvfs [dot] fsu [dot] edu (this is preferable for digital submissions, although we should reiterate that physical submissions receive priority over digital, so we ask for extra patience when requesting feedback on digital submissions).
 We publish weekly charts of what’s being played at V89 on our website.

-Q: Does WVFS Tallahassee submit charts to CMJ?
+Q: Does WVFS Tallahassee submit charts to NACC?

 A: Yes, we do.
-We submit Radio 200, Radio 200 Adds, Hip Hop, Hip Hop Adds, RPM, and RPM Adds on a regular basis.
+We submit Top 200, Top Adds, Hip Hop, Hip Hop Adds, Heavy, Heavy Adds, Electronic, Electronic Adds, and World on a regular basis.
 We have also submitted other charts (such as Loud Rock) for periods of time, but these are less regular for us.

 Q: Does WVFS Tallahassee accept tapes?